Dr. Wonser’s U.S.A. Indian Root Bitters in Green

 Provenance: Richard T. Siri Collection

-The green-colored Dr. Wonser example is considered one of the top Western bitters.
+The green glass Dr. Wonser’s U.S.A.
+Indian Root Bitters example is considered one of the top western bitters.
 Green examples have been dug in Auburn and Petaluma, California.
 Broken green examples have been dug on the California-Nevada border and in Carson City, Nevada.
 A number of undamaged and many broken examples were dug in Virginia City, Nevada in 1998.

 The Carlyn Ring and W.C.
 Ham listing in Bitters Bottles is as follows: